tqhuy2018/Casper-Kotlin-sdk/README.md

 ## Build and test

-The package can be built and tested from IntelliJ IDEA and from command line
+The package can be built and tested from IntelliJ IDEA

 ### Build and test in IntelliJ IDEA